HeronPrecision/ardupilot/STATE_OF_AFFAIRS.md

 # ArduPilot HRON-Chickadee Project Status

-## Current Status - CRITICAL BOARD FAILURE
+## Current Status - BOOTLOADER WORKING, FIRMWARE NOT BOOTING
-The HRON-Chickadee flight controller is currently in a **critical unresponsive state** after attempting to revert problematic SWD configuration changes that caused USB device disappearance.
-Board shows chipid 0x0000 and requires physical intervention for recovery.
+The HRON-Chickadee flight controller has been successfully updated with a newly compiled bootloader and ArduPlane firmware after a complete clean rebuild.
+The build and flash processes completed successfully using Docker-based ArduPilot build system and STM32_Programmer_CLI.
+However, 15-second monitoring confirmed that the board consistently remains in bootloader mode and is not jumping to the main application.

 ## Completed Tasks
 - Successfully found HRON-Chickadee bootloader source in AP_Bootloader directory